Homotopy categories of unbounded complexes of projective modules: Split complexes and

 are splitting.
 Therefore each $X^i$ decomposes to $X_0^i \oplus X_1^i \oplus X_2 ^i$ where $X_0^i \cong H^i(X)$ and $X_1^i \cong B^i(X)$, $X_2 ^i \cong B^{i+1}(X)$ for $i \in \Z$, and the differential map $d_X^i$ yields an isomorphism $X_2^i \to X_1^{i+1}$, while it is zero on $X_0^i \oplus X_1^i$.
 Thus, part $X_1 \oplus X_2$ of $X$ defines a null subcomplex $N$.
 Therefore, setting $X' = X_0$ with zero differentials, we have a direct sum decomposition $X = X' \oplus N$. \end{proof}

-As a result of the equivalence $(1) \Leftrightarrow (2)$ in the lemma, we see that all the split complexes in $\K$ are belonging to $\F$.
+As a result of the equivalence $(1) \Leftrightarrow (2)$ in the lemma, we see that all the split complexes in $\K$ belong to $\F$.
 We can show that the uniqueness of the direct sum decomposition in the meaning of $(2)$ in the lemma holds for a split complex.

 \begin{lemma} Let $X$ be a split complex belonging to $\C$.
 Assume there are decompositions $X = X_1 \oplus N_1 = X_2 \oplus N_2$ where $d_{X_i} =0$ and $N_i$ is a null complex for $i =1, 2$.
 Then we have isomorphisms $X_1 \cong X_2$, $N_1 \cong N_2$ in $\C$. \end{lemma}